wri-dssg-omdena/policy-data-analyzer/README.md

 ### Phase 2: Classifying relevant documents using multiple tags
 1. [ ] Scraping full policy documents from list of relevant policy information
-2. [ ] Tagging the scraped full documents according to the different types of incentives/disincentives/etc.
+2. [ ] Tagging a sample of the scraped full documents according to the different types of incentives/disincentives/etc.
 3. [ ] Create a multi-class classification model for the labeled data above

 -------------------------------------